-Services are billed on a hourly basis (Currently $220/Hour).
+Services are billed on an hourly basis (Currently $220/Hour).
 If one party is present the full rate may apply.
-Feel free to ask for more information or to obtain a schedule of fees.
+Feel free to ask for more information or obtain a fee schedule.

 Click here for the full family mediation information page.

-Helping families work through dispute with each member in conflict.
-A problem-solving process to help people resolve family conflict resulting from a relationship breakdown.
-A mediator assists families to clearly define their issues and reach agreement on those issues in a productive way.
+Helping families work through disputes with each member in conflict.
+A problem-solving process to help people resolve family conflicts resulting from a relationship breakdown.
+A mediator assists families in clearly defining their issues and reaching an agreement on those issues in a productive way.

 Separation is always a difficult and emotional time.
 If you and your spouse cannot come to an agreement on your own, a mediator may be able to help you communicate better with each other and reach an agreement.
 Mediators are neutral third parties who can help you agree on a variety of issues, including support payments, the division of property, or custody of and access to your children.
 You should review any agreement you reach during mediation with a lawyer before you sign it.

 Did you know?
-As of March 1, 2021, most family law matters that come to family court will be required to attempt a family dispute resolution process before they will be able to continue with any further court proceedings.
+In all Saskatchewan court jurisdictions (effective July 1, 2022) family law matters that come to family court will be required to attempt a family dispute resolution process by the close of pleadings before they may continue with any further court proceedings.
 We are listed on the minister’s list to conduct these sessions (Section 44.01 of The Queen’s Bench Act, 1998,).
 Click here to learn more.

 Workplace Conflict Resolution

 Workplace conflict is a regular occurrence.
 Many times communication has been lacking and misunderstandings take root.
 Mediation can help communicate the issues to each party which leads to efficient workplace productivity.
-Price includes private consultation and joint session of up to 2 hours. .
+The price includes private consultation and a joint session of up to 2 hours. .